 I don’t use parchment paper when I roast them, but I have this stainless steel sheet pan (in the picture above); if you have a non-stick or aluminum one, I recommend adding parchment paper, as you don’t want the chemicals in your baking sheet to leak into your food.

 I store the pecan butter in a glass jar in the fridge for a few weeks, but it never lasts that long because it is crazy delicious.

 Alternatively, adding pecans to any other – more bland – nut mix will make the nut butter much tastier.
 Try mixing it with blanched almond butter or macadamia butter.

 Homemade pecan butter recipe

 INGREDIENTS: 1 lb pecans, a pinch of quality salt; cinnamon to taste.

-METHOD: Roast the pecans at 300F for 7-8 minutes, until they start smelling nice.
-Keep an eye on them so they don’t burn.
-Take them out, let them cool and process them in a high-power food processor, for about 5 minutes.
+METHOD: Roast the pecans at 300F for 7-8 minutes until they smell nice.
+Keep an eye on them, so they don’t burn.
+Take them out, let them cool and process them in a high-power food processor for about 5 minutes.
 You might need to let the food processor cool in between and scrape the walls.
 Process until your desired smoothness.
-Add a pinch of salt, and a little bit of cinnamon.
+Add a pinch of salt and a little bit of cinnamon.
 Pulse once and taste.
-Add more cinnamon and/or salt if you feel like.
+Add more cinnamon and/or salt if you feel like it.

 Store in the refrigerator, in a glass jar, and cover with a lid.